koush/docs.scrypted.app/buyers-guide/servers.md

 ## Wyse 5070 (+ Mini PCI Coral)

 This is readily available used on eBay for $50 USD.
 The Dell Wyse 5070 will great for a limited number of cameras.
-It can be be supercharged by placing a Mini PCI Coral accelerator into the Wifi slot.
+Can be supercharged with a Mini PCIe Coral TPU into the Wifi slot.

 ## Older Intel (+ M.2 Coral TPU)

 Older Intel server/desktop systems (8th generation+) will perform quite well.
 No GPU is necessary.
 Adding a Coral TPU is a great upgrade.

+---

 # Storage

-## Internal/External Drive
+## Internal/External Storage

-Scrypted NVR will perform well with any direct attached storage drive (internal or USB).
-A surveillance rated drive is recommended, but not strictly necessary.
-An SSD will only marginally improve performance.
-Using USB Flash Storage or SD Cards are not recommended, as they are prone to corruption and failure.
+Scrypted NVR recommends using a direct attached storage drive (internal or USB).
+A surveillance rated drive is preferred, but not strictly necessary.
+SSD storage will only marginally improve performance.
+Flash Storage (USB Stick) and SD Cards are not recommended, as they are prone to data corruption and failure.

 ## Network Attached Storage

-Writing to a NAS is a reasonable option if it is already available, but features such as timelapse scrubbing may suffer from poor performance over the network.
+Storing video on a NAS is a reasonable option if one is available, however timelapse scrubbing may suffer from poor performance over the network.